GST Return Filing

 GSTR-3B Regular Taxpayer Monthly: 20th of the following month

-GSTR-4 Composition Scheme Dealer Annually: 30th of April following the end of the financial year
+GSTR-4 Composition Scheme Dealer Annually: 30th April following the financial year

 GSTR-5 Non-Resident Foreign Taxpayer 20th of the following month